 Main Places of Interest

-The state is home to many natural and cultural wonders.
-South Australia has become a popular tourism destination and there are many places to explore in the region.
+South Australia is home to many natural and cultural attractions and has therefore developed into a very popular tourism destination.
+There are many places across the region to explore.

 Flinders Chase National Park, Kangaroo Island

-Based on Kangaroo Island, in this national park visitors are able to enjoy the thunderous sounds of the ocean from the Great Australian Bight, enjoy seeing Australia’s unique offering of flora and fauna, and investigate unique rock formations.
-Flinders Chase National Park is a unique conservation area filled with many bushwalks to enjoy a taste of the wilderness that Australia has to offer.
+In this national park on Kangaroo Island, visitors can experience the powerful sounds of the ocean from the Great Australian Bight, see Australia’s unique range of flora and fauna, and explore distinctive rock formations.
+Flinders Chase National Park is a unique conservation area offering numerous bushwalks that provide a glimpse into Australia’s wilderness.
+Although the region was heavily affected by the 2019/2020 bushfires, the natural environment is recovering quickly and once again offers outstanding experiences.

 Wine Regions